Nut Seed Bread Recipe. All Variations. Gluten Free

 Mix all ingredients in a bowl with a mixing spoon.

-Do not miss this step: let the mixture sit a few hours or even overnight in the refrigerator to let the loaf soak up the liquid.
+Do not miss this step: let the mixture sit about an hour or more to let the loaf soak up the liquid.

 Preheat the oven to 325*F before baking